ou524u/Less3Depend/README.md

 # Less3Depend (ICLR 2026)

-This repository contains the PyTorch implementation of the paper **"The Less You Depend, The More You Learn: Synthesizing Novel Views from Sparse, Unposed Images without Any 3D Knowledge"**.
+This repository contains the PyTorch implementation of the paper **"The Less You Depend, The More You Learn: Synthesizing Novel Views from Sparse, Unposed Images with Minimal 3D Knowledge"**.

 <div>
     <a href="https://pku-vcl-geometry.github.io/Less3Depend/"><strong>Project Page</strong></a> |